meilisearch/documentation/references/documents.md

 # Documents

-Documents are objects composed of fields that can store any type of data.<br>
+Documents are objects composed of fields that can store any type of data.
 Each field contains an attribute and its associated value.

 [Learn more about documents](/guides/main_concepts/documents.md).